 External Paint Colours No

-Is a permit required to paint an already painted surface? nt an already painted surface?
+Is a permit required to paint an already painted surface?

 Internal Alteration Controls No

 Is a permit required for internal alterations?
-No
+NO

-Tree Controls
+Tree Controls No

 Is a permit required to remove a tree?
-No

 Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?
-No
+NO

 Incorporated Plan No

 Does an Incorporated Plan apply to the site?
+NO

 Outbuildings and fences exemptions

 Are there outbuildings and fences which are not exempt from No

 notice and review?

 Prohibited uses may be permitted

-Can a permit be granted to use the place for a use which would e for a use which would No
+Can a permit be granted to use the place for a use which would No

 otherwise be prohibited?

 Aboriginal Heritage Place

 Is the place an Aboriginal heritage place which is subject to the No

 requirements of the Aboriginal Heritage Act 2006?